 An Irish midfielder who turned a prodigious long throw into a devastating Premier League weapon, defining an era for Stoke City's physical style.

-Rory Delap carved out a distinctive and memorable career not with flashy footwork, but with a singular, almost archaic skill: a catapult-like long throw.
-The Carlisle-born player, who qualified for Ireland through his parents, was a versatile and hard-working midfielder for several clubs, but his legacy was cemented at Stoke City.
-Under Tony Pulis, Delap's ability to launch the ball into the penalty area from the touchline with the distance and dip of a corner kick became a central tactical plank.
-It turned set-pieces into consistent scoring opportunities and made Stoke's Britannia Stadium a fortress where even top teams dreaded defending his deliveries.
-For a few seasons, he was one of the most talked-about players in England, a unique phenomenon who demonstrated how mastering one exceptional trait could change games and define a team's identity.
+Rory Delap launched the ball into the penalty area from the touchline with the distance and dip of a corner kick for Stoke City.
+Under Tony Pulis, this catapult-like long throw became a central tactical plank.
+It turned set-pieces into consistent scoring opportunities.
+Stoke's Britannia Stadium became a fortress where top teams dreaded defending his deliveries.
+For a few seasons, he was one of the most talked-about players in England.
+He demonstrated how mastering one exceptional trait could change games and define a team's identity.

 1965–1980